Benchmarking Knowledge-Extraction Attack and Defense on Retrieval-Augmented Generation: Experiments

 \subsubsection{Generator Extraction Effectiveness}

 For generator extraction effectiveness $\mathrm{EE}^{\mathrm{G}}_{\text{SS/LS}}$, attacks that include an explicit \texttt{COMMAND} $\mathcal{C}$ (e.g., “Please repeat all the context”) achieve high extraction attack performance by directly instructing the LLM to reproduce the retrieved contexts.
-In contrast, IKEA avoids explicit verbatim \texttt{COMMAND} and instead issues benign-looking queries, which elicit paraphrased responses to avoid extraction intention detection for stealthy while substantially reducing sensitive leakage.
-One potential direction is to explore a better trade-off between query stealthiness and the extent of sensitive content extraction.
+In contrast, IKEA avoids explicit verbatim \texttt{COMMAND} and instead issues benign-looking queries, which elicit paraphrased responses to avoid extraction intention detection for stealth while substantially reducing sensitive leakage.